 Hangin’ on By A Thread

-Count on Doug Sahm to take one of Dylan’s most touching ballads, transform it into a norteño waltz, and have it sound like that was Dylan’s intention all along.
+Count on Doug Sahm to take one of Dylan’s most touching ballads, transform it into a norteño waltz, and have it sound like that Cheap Shoes for Women was Dylan’s intention all along.
 Freddy Fender’s Spanish vocals make it all complete.
 Sahm, Augie Meyers and Flaco Jiménez, along with Dylan himself, were part of the “band” on Sahm’s classic early ’70s Atlantic recordings.
 Perhaps it makes perfect sense that they’re able to offer such a complete recasting while capturing all the longing and tenderness of the original.